 An admission under this rule may be used only for providing evidence in the proceeding for which the request was made and shall not have force or effect with respect to any other claim or proceeding.
 An admission or denial must be offered in evidence to be made part of the record.
-A party is required to respond within 30 days or be subject to compliance under Rule 1.8(K) or sanctions under Rule 1.12.
+A party is required to respond within twenty-one (21) days or be subject to compliance under Rule 1.8(K) or sanctions under Rule 1.12.

-J. Production of Wage Information.
-If the average weekly wage is contested, the employer shall timely file a wage chart showing all wages earned by an employee in its employment for the term of employment, not to exceed one year before the date of injury.
+J. Production of Wage Information. - If a claim seeking indemnity is filed, the employer shall timely file a fully completed wage chart on the form prescribed by the Commission showing all wages earned by an employee in its employment for the term of employment, not to exceed one year before the date of injury.